-Cross-country races will not be run at the same speed as track races, and so the runner who is lacking in pace may be able to compensate by their style and run closer to their maximum than the track runner who cannot adjust to the special needs of cross-country.
-Cross-country running requires a different stride length, a different leg action and a different foot plant from road & track running.
-These things cannot be picked up instantly; they will only become instinctive if the runner adopts specific cross-country training.
+Cross-country races will not be contested at the same speed as track races, so the runner who lacks pace may compensate by their style and run closer to their maximum than the track runner who cannot adjust to the unique needs of cross-country.
+Cross-country running requires a different stride length, leg action and foot plant from road & track running.
+These cannot be identified instantly; they will only become instinctive if the runner adopts specific cross-country training.

 As the going is softer and often slippery, the stride length must naturally be shorter.
-If you use the road-running action, with the heel striking the ground well in front of the body, you are likely to skid.
-Similarly, if your back leg is to far back, you will lose something in the push-off.
-A shorter stride requires greater leg speed made more difficult by the fact that there is less elastic return.
-In road and track running energy is stored by compression of ligaments and tendons in the ankle and knee joints.
-When running on soft surfaces, much of the energy is lost in compressing the ground underneath, so less is stored in the joints.
-This means that the runner has to bend the legs slightly more at the knees and ankles and use more effort in straightening them.
-The athlete will have to make a more deliberate effort to pick the thighs up, which requires more work from the muscles that run from the pelvis to the thigh, and this in turn imposes a greater strain on the abdominal muscles, which have to hold the torso rigid while all this effort is going on.
+A shorter stride requires a higher leg speed made more difficult because there is a less elastic return.
+If you use the road-running action, you will likely skid with the heel striking the ground well in front of the body.
+Similarly, if your back leg is too far back, you will lose something in the push-off.
+In road and track running, energy is stored by compression of ligaments and tendons in the ankle and knee joints.
+When running on soft surfaces, energy is lost in compressing the ground underneath, so less is stored in the joints.
+It means that the runner has to bend the legs more at the knees and ankles and use more effort to straighten them.
+The athlete will have to make a more deliberate effort to pick the thighs up, which requires more work from the muscles that run from the pelvis to the thigh.
+In turn, it strains the abdominal muscles, which must hold the torso rigid while all this effort continues.

-Where as the efficient road or track runner can glide along relying on bounce and balance to make the work easier, the cross-country runner has to muscle their way along.
-As the ground beneath their feet is uneven, the runner has to make constant adjustments in balance, using more muscles.
+Whereas the efficient road or track runner can glide along, relying on bounce and balance to make the work easier, the cross-country runner has to muscle their way along.
+As the ground beneath their feet is uneven, the runner has to make constant balance using more muscles.
 Even the angle of the foot will be different.
-When running on hard surfaces the straight line from heel to toe should be pointing in the direction you are running.
-On soft surfaces it is necessary to point the toes slightly outwards, so that you slip less.
-This is less economical than running in a straight line, but the wetter and softer the surface, the more it is necessary.
+When running on hard surfaces, the straight line from heel to toe should be pointing in the running direction.
+On soft surfaces, it is necessary to point the toes slightly outwards so that you slip less.
+It is less economical than running in a straight line, but the wetter and softer the surface, the more necessary it is.

 Pros and Cons of Cross-Country Training

-The benefits of training and competing in the cross-country season provides tough physical training, working over a wide range of speeds, without the damaging effects of the cumulative jarring that results from track or road training.
+The benefits of training and competing in the cross-country season provide demanding physical exercise, working over a wide range of speeds, without the damaging effects of the cumulative jarring that results from track or road training.

-Cross-country has its drawbacks, the chief one being that it develops a style of running which is not efficient for the high speeds of track and road racing.
+Cross-country has its drawbacks, and the chief one is that it develops a running style that is not efficient for the high speeds of track and road racing.

-The phases of training, which will merge into one another, are endurance work, hills, repetitions, tempo runs and race specific training.
+The training phases will merge into one another, endurance work, hills, repetitions, tempo runs and race-specific training.

 The endurance phase should be four to six weeks, preferably without racing, as it usually follows the track racing season.
 The objects are:

-The hill-running phase develops from the endurance phase by putting in more effort in the hillier parts of the daily runs, and then by doing a short hill session and a long hill session each week.
-The short hills will take from 30 to 60 seconds to run up, and the long hills from one and a half to two minutes.
-The recovery is the length of time it takes to jog down to the bottom.
-The number of runs should be built up week by week e.g. 10 to 20 of the short hills and 6 to 10 of the long hills.
+The hill-running phase develops from the endurance phase by putting in more effort in the hillier parts of the daily runs and then doing a short hill session and a long hill session each week.
+The short hills will take 30 to 60 seconds to run up, and the long hills will take one and a half to two minutes.
+The recovery is the time it takes to jog down to the bottom.
+The number of runs should be built up week by week, e.g. 10 to 20 of the short hills and 6 to 10 of the long hill climbs.

-During this phase, you can start running in races in the knowledge that you are still building up.
+During this phase, you can start running in races knowing that you are still building up.
 The total mileage should be about the same as at the end of the endurance phase.

 The five hard sessions should include:

-Steady runs are an important part of the training, because they continue to develop aerobic fitness, while allowing recovery from the more intense sessions.
+Steady runs are essential to the training because they continue to develop aerobic fitness while allowing recovery from the more intense sessions.
 The pace here should be just below your anaerobic threshold.
-This is roughly the same as your 10 mile pace on the road though over the country the same effort will result in a slower speed.
-Here a Heart Rate Monitor is very useful, because you can plan to run at certain pulse rate, say between 150 and 160, and keep this going over different surfaces.
+It is roughly the same as your 10-mile pace on the road, but the same effort will result in a slower speed over the country.
+Here a Heart Rate Monitor is benificial because you can plan to run at a specific pulse rate, say between 150 and 160, and keep this going over different surfaces.

-If your season is based on one or two major events, it is important to taper off the intensity of the training before the event and to focus on the event by doing race specific training.
-This means finding out as much as you can about the nature of the course, how big the bills are, whether there are any difficult sections, what kind of shoes to wear etc. Your training in the last two weeks should be aimed at producing good quality running on the hard days, with plenty of recovery in between.
-Have two hard sessions in the penultimate week, and only one in the last week done on the Tuesday or Wednesday.
-In these sessions you are trying to get as close as possible to the feeling of the race, practicing fast starts, mid-race surges, bursts over the hills, whatever may be needed.
+Suppose your season is based on one or two significant events.
+In that case, it is important to taper off the intensity of the training before the event and to focus on the event by doing race-specific training.
+It means finding out as much as you can about the nature of the course, how big the bills are, whether there are any problematic sections, what kind of shoes to wear etc. Your training in the last two weeks should produce good running on the hard days, with plenty of recoveries.
+Have two hard sessions in the penultimate week and only one in the last week done on Tuesday or Wednesday.
+In these sessions, you are trying to get as close as possible to the feeling of the race, practising fast starts, mid-race surges, and bursts over the hills.

-Tactically, front runners stand much more chance of success in cross-country, because the breaks in continuity allow more chance of getting away.
-You, therefore, have to be committed to a fast pace in the early stages.
-The 'interference effect' is considerable when the number of competitors is large so if three runners are going for a gap, which will only take two, one of them has to slip back.
-This means that one person just behind will be pushed back a yard, and this effect goes on down the field, so that 100m can be lost in a mile.
-Success in cross-country demands a courageous approach, which is why it is recommend as a way of developing distance running talent.
+Tactically, front-runners stand much more chance of success in cross-country because the breaks in continuity allow more chance of getting away.
+Therefore, you must be committed to a fast pace in the early stages.
+The 'interference effect' is considerable when the number of competitors is large, so if three runners are going for a gap, which will only take two, one has to slip back.
+It means that one person just behind will be pushed back a yard, which goes on down the field so that 100m can be lost in a mile.
+Success in cross-country demands a bold approach, so it is recommended to develop distance running talent.